Best Smart Rings 2026: Top Picks by Use Case & Cost

 Picks are tiered by what most buyers actually optimise for: outright capability, recurring cost, upfront price, athletic data and sleep tracking.
 Where a ring is good but compromised, we say so under that ring's section rather than burying the trade-off in a footnote.

-Patent litigation — what UK buyers need to know
+What do UK buyers need to know about smart-ring patent litigation?

 Oura has filed patent infringement actions against multiple competitors at the US International Trade Commission, including against Ultrahuman and RingConn, alleging infringement of patents covering smart ring sensor placement and form factor.
 The ITC has issued findings and remedial orders in those proceedings, all of which are subject to appeal.